STUDENT HOUSING IN 2021

 Finally, the end!
 Before you go, we want to make sure you are 100% informed on everything housing and home.
 There are a few key resources you can visit to find out more about student housing, and living in Holland in general.
 These resources are also helpful for later in case you run into any hiccups.

 We also have some helpful key resources, like lawyer recommendations.
-If you ever need legal advice, you can check them out here.
+If you ever need legal advice, visit College Life's Legal Aid.